How to Protect the Knees in Yoga Classes

 How can we protect the knees of our students during class time?
 Knees are one of the most vulnerable parts of the human anatomy.
 No matter what type of fitness regimen you choose, the knees will often take a beating.
 Very few sports spare the vulnerable knee, and it is common to see all kinds of athletes, including runners, tennis players, and dancers wearing knee stabilizers.

-There are no knee opening poses in yoga, so it is important to take a few precautions, which prevent injury, but also strengthen the area around the knee-joint.
+We don’t want to overstretch cruciate ligaments around the knee.
+There are no knee opening poses in yoga, so it is important for everyone to take a few precautions, which prevent injury, but also strengthen the area around the knee-joint.

 1. Alignment: The single most important factor in relation to your knees is alignment.
 Toes always point in the same direction as the knee.